What we know about the Americans arrested for bringing ammo to Turks and Caicos - KESQ

 Michael Lee Evans

-Evans, 72, pleaded guilty to possession of seven 9mm rounds of ammunition and appeared before the court on April 24 via video conference.
+Evans pleaded guilty to possession of seven 9 mm rounds of ammunition and appeared before the court on April 24 via video conference.

-The Texan was allowed to return to the United States on bail due to a “severe” medical situation and was allowed to attend his June sentencing hearing virtually, his attorney Oliver Smith, King’s Counsel, said.
+He was allowed to return to the United States on bail due to a “severe” medical situation and to attend his June sentencing hearing virtually, said his attorney Oliver Smith, King’s Counsel.

-Evans received a 33-month suspended sentence but his attorney believes it is unlikely he will have to serve time in jail.
+Evans got a suspended 33-month sentence, and his attorney believes it is unlikely he will have to serve time in jail.

 “If he has no problems in (Turks and Caicos) within 12 months, he will not have to do any time,” Smith told CNN on June 24.